U.S. Route 63 in Iowa: Growing pains in Waterloo

 A new bridge over the Cedar River opened in June 1968, but northbound US 63 traffic was not rerouted onto the new span right away.
 Traffic lights and street lights were not yet installed along the bridge and widened First Street.
 Southbound US 63 was using the Mullan Avenue shortly after the First Street bridge opened.
 The Waterloo City Council voted in March 1969 to replace the Mullan Avenue bridge with a new span.
 The old bridge was built in 1913, but it was determined to be in worse condition than originally believed.
 The Mullan Avenue bridge closed on February 16, 1970, and southbound US 63 traffic was detoured to 5th Street; by then northbound US 63 traffic had been using the First Street bridge.
 A month later, while using a wrecking ball on one of the support arches, the rest of bridge collapsed into the Cedar River.
 A small tractor and large air compressor fell into the water with the bridge.
 The new Mullan Avenue bridge opened on November 23, 1970.

 The 1980s and 1990s were a busy time for road construction in the Waterloo–Cedar Falls metro area.
 Waterloo mayor Leo P. Rooff in the 1970s declined extending I-380 to Cedar Falls by using the Federal Highway Administration's interstate substitution program; money that was earmarked for interstate highway construction could be used for other projects.
 Rooff wanted the money to be used for existing infrastructure, which was not in good condition.
 Some of the money saved was used to build the Iowa 58 expressway in Cedar Falls and the US 218 expressway connecting the two cities.
 US 20 was rerouted onto a freeway south of Iowa 412 in 1983; the interchange between US 20 and US 63 was built overtop Iowa 412's western end.
 I-380 was completed in 1985 finally connecting the area to the Interstate Highway System.
-A 4 ¢/gal increase in Iowa's gas tax in 1988 (equivalent to Inflation US in dollars) also added some much needed funds for highway construction.
+A 4 ¢/gal increase in Iowa's gas tax in 1988 (equivalent to in dollars) also added some much needed funds for highway construction.
 In the early 1990s, connecting Waterloo to Rochester, Minnesota, was looked at as the next big project.
 A study suggested building a four-lane road in stages all the way into Minnesota, but also suggesting improving the existing two-lane roadway and constructing bypasses around cities.
 Meanwhile, construction of a bypass around Denver was ongoing.
 The Denver bypass was initially approved in 1986, but it was not programmed for construction until 1991–1992.
 Traffic was routed onto the new bypass in October 1994, but the project wasn't completed for another month.